 In the past, physicians were usually only consulted when people got ill.
 But this has changed as people become more and more health conscious.
-In more recent years, health care has been given increasing importance as we become more and more educated about our bodies and understand the importance of routine health check ups, including heart check ups.
+In more recent years, health care has been given increasing importance as we become more and more educated about our bodies and understand the importance of routine health check ups, including heart check ups with someone like a heart doctor Grayson way.

 Over the years, an increasing percentage of people have recognized the value of seeking medical advice on ways to live a happy and hearty lifestyle.
 People continuously look for ways to reduce the chances of contracting diseases and medical conditions by focusing on their weight management, healthy diet, and different type of physical activity.
 In addition, doctors are increasingly highlighting the significance of prevention.
 This in turn has meant that the chance of the average person needing surgery or medical treatment is decreasing.